Last modified: July 31, 2019

 - Information collected by third-party advertisements on our Apps, from third-parties providing services to us, and from third-parties with whom ASCO advertises.

 5. How We Use Your Information

-We may use the information we collect or receive about you to:
+We may process and use the information we collect or receive about you to:

-- Provide our Apps and their content to you;
+- Provide our Apps and their content and features to you;

 - Complete your requested registrations, transactions or subscriptions;

 - Contact you in connection with requested services or inquiries;

 - Personalize the content and features you see when you visit our Apps or the ASCO Website;